 What I love about using a female urinary device was that it gave me time to get used to the Asian toilet idea.
 If there was ever a highly unpleasant situation that I didn’t want to surrender to, I always knew I had a backup “friend.”

-Here’s my fun list of some favored Female Urinary Devices on the market now:
+A fun list of favored Female Urinary Devices on the market now:

 Travel John Portable Bathroom (Disposable 3 Pack)